OptimalBPM/of/README.md

 ## Installing

-Installation is currently a little bit cumbersome.
+Installation is currently a little bit cumbersome, will become scripted later.
 But this is how it is done on unix flavors.
 If it is on windows, do not use sudo and change the commands appropriately.

 System requirements: